 Normal class activity will take place on the course web site via the UNLV Moodle Site.
+You should have already received your account information for the UNLV Moodle Site and instructions for how to establish your account.
 The UNLV Moodle Site will be utilized for assignment postings & submissions, grading, handout information, announcements, and discussion forum postings.
 For example, class announcements will be posted in the Discussion Forum area, and assignments will be posted in the weekly sections of the web site.